 $250 Email newsletter sponsorship (available once a week)

 $250 Story sponsorship (available for special pieces)

 $20 CPM banners (160×600)

-Contact Aaron Landry at email@example.com for current subscriber statistics, analytics, custom offerings, or other inquiries.
+Contact Dena Alspach at firstname.lastname@example.org for current subscriber statistics, analytics, custom offerings, or other inquiries.

 The Heavy Table has worked with numerous sponsors including: The Affair Minneapolis, The Black Forest Inn, Crispin Cider Company, Darla Kashian of RBC Wealth Management, DealStork.com, Faribault Dairy Company, Flurish Design, The Four Firkins, France 44 Wine and Spirits, Goldstar Events, Grecco’s on the Saint Croix, HealthPartners, Hennepin County Library, Hohenstein’s Distributing, The Homegrown Experience, Il Gatto, Lift Bridge Beer Company, Minnesota Cooks, MinnPost.com, Morpheus Culinary Watches, Morrissey Hospitality Companies, National Cooperative Grocers Association, Nokomis Restaurant & Bar, Nordic Ware, Shepherd Song Farm, Summit Brewing Company, Surdyk’s Liquor Store and Gourmet Cheese Shop, True Thai, University of Minnesota Press, VISI Incorporated